11 Best Kept Secrets to Getting the Perfect Korean Perm (2023)

 Left: Magic Straight Perm

-When it comes to hair, magic means magic straight perm in Korea.
+When it comes to hair, magic means magic straight perm.
 It gets rid of frizz and creates that silky smooth hair you see on shampoo commercials.
 Korean girls usually start getting it in middle and high school.

 Hairdressers will use chemicals and straighten every inch of their hair with an iron.
 It removes volume though, so most people now get volume magic or magic setting perm to have smooth texture with a bit of volume and curls.